Sebastien-Raguideau/Ebame/Nanopore.md

 [Seqkit stats](https://bioinf.shenwei.me/seqkit/usage/#stats) can also be used to generate simple statistics for fasta/q files.

 ```
-seqkit stats

 For reference, [Poretools](https://poretools.readthedocs.io/en/latest/content/examples.html) can be used to examine read length distribution and associated statistics but is not provided today.
+Seqkit is a expansive toolkit for read QC and fastq / bam manipulations.

 ## Fixing broken fastq files with Seqkit sana